semanticdata/ximena/src/notes/javascript.md

   - JS
 compartir: true

-description: 'Versatile and powerful programming language used for building interactive and dynamic web applications.'
+description: "Versatile and powerful programming language used for building interactive and dynamic web applications."
 ---

 # JavaScript